PranavRudra/CMSC216/OptimizingPerformance.md

 ## Compiler Optimizations

 - *constant folding*: evaluating expressions with constant operands at compile time (i.e. return 8 instead of 3 + 5)
-- *dead code elimination*: compiler will delete code that is unreachable or unused code (i.e. unused variable assignments)
+- *dead code elimination*: compiler will delete code that is unreachable or unused code
 - *loop unrolling*: increasing the size of the loop body (and reducing iteration count) to enable the pipeline to full

 ## Programmer Optimizations